|

 - The peptide bond is formed by the amine group attacking the carbonyl carbon.

-- hydrolysis
+-

 - The peptide bond is very difficult to hydrolyze.
 It requires a strong base, or a biological enzyme.

-- primary structure of proteins
+- Primary structure of proteins

 - Primary structure = sequence.